 Screen in, not out

 Likewise, online interviews can improve performance tracking moving forward.
-After utilising video interviews in your hiring process, you’ll be able to look at your top-performing employees and evaluate what their interviews had in common.
-Analysing their body language, answers to specific questions, and skills set may help you choose more reliable candidates going forward.
+After utilizing video interviews in your hiring process, you’ll be able to look at your top-performing employees and evaluate what their interviews had in common.
+Analyzing their body language, answers to specific questions, and skill set may help you choose more reliable candidates going forward.